Skip to navigation Skip to content Skip to subnav

 • § 601.
 License required

-(a)(1) Except as otherwise provided by law, a resident shall not operate a motor vehicle on a highway in Vermont unless he or she holds a valid license issued by the State of Vermont.
-A new resident who has moved into the State from another jurisdiction and who holds a valid license to operate motor vehicles under section 208 of this title shall procure a Vermont license within 60 days of moving to the State.
+(a)(1) Except as otherwise provided by law, a resident shall not operate a motor vehicle on a highway in Vermont unless the resident holds a valid license issued by the State.
+A new resident who has moved to Vermont from another jurisdiction and who holds a valid license to operate motor vehicles under section 208 of this title shall procure a Vermont license within 60 days after moving to Vermont.
 Except as provided in subsection 603(d) of this title, licenses shall not be issued to nonresidents.

 (2) In addition to any other requirement of law, a nonresident as defined in section 4 of this title shall not operate a motor vehicle on a Vermont highway unless: